Universal Audio (company): Products

 The first product introduced by the re-established Universal Audio in 1999 was a re-issue of the 1176LN.
 The original design was reproduced and revised thanks to the extensive design notes left by Bill Putnam.
 The company subsequently re-issued an updated version of the Teletronix LA-2A.

 UA introduced its line of Apollo audio interfaces in 2012.
 These interfaces offered onboard DSP that allowed signals to be monitored in realtime through UA plugins.
 Subsequent models of Apollo also incorporated a technology called Unison, which improved the authenticity of preamp emulations by matching both the impedance of the original hardware as well as its gain level "sweet spots".

-At Winter NAMM 2020, UA announced that it would expand its Console software into a fully-featured DAW called LUNA.
-The software will be freely available to all owners of Thunderbolt Apollo interfaces.
+At the 2020 NAMM Show, UA announced that it would expand its Console software into a fully-featured DAW called LUNA.
+The software will be freely available to owners of any interface (not only Apollo), and now is compatible with Mac OS and Windows.

 Awards

-The company has won several TEC Award awards and a FutureMusic Platinum award.
+The company has won several TEC Award awards and a FutureMusic Platinum award along with a Technical Grammy Award in 2009.